Company name vs trading name: what’s the difference?

 • It cannot give the impression that the business is connected with HM Government or any local or public authority

-• It cannot include sensitive words or expressions unless these have prior approval
+• No sensitive words or expressions, unless these have prior approval

 • It must not be the same as or too similar to the name of another registered company

-• It should include the appropriate ending (i.e. Ltd, CIC, Plc), and
+• The appropriate ending should be included (i.e. Ltd, CIC, Plc)

-• It must not include certain characters, punctuation, or symbols
+• It cannot include certain characters, punctuation, or symbols

 Sensitive words include terms that could be contentious or politically offensive.
 They are expressions that imply a company could have a certain special status.
 Examples of these include words such as ‘Royal’, ‘Trust’ or ‘Association’.